medic/cht-docs/content/en/apps/guides/security/securely-onboarding-users-at-scale.md

 * If you never need to download a plaintext CSV with username and password, ensure the computer also has disk encryption enabled and requires a password to unlock.
 * Delete plaintext CSVs after you have used them for bulk upload.
 Do not keep plaintext copies on disk - redownload them from the authorized, authenticated cloud server as needed.

+## Transmitting credentials

+TK - only put in spreadsheet and share direct access.
+Do not send over Slack, Whatsapp, email or other medium.
+Use magic link instead.

+TK - when not using magic link, what is the realistic way to send credentials to a single user?

+TK - when not using magic link, what is the realistic way to bulk provision 100s of devices without a printed list you can cross off?

+TK - notes about downloading creds from [user management tool](https://github.com/medic/cht-user-management/) per [slack thread](https://medic.slack.com/archives/CHYAGKHN2/p1706744894943699?thread_ts=1706728984.849139&cid=CHYAGKHN2)?

 ## Example scenarios

 ### Ideal practice 1: Only Magic Links